kkauder/eic.github.io/_about/howto.md

 The following will be of interest to the collaborators interested in contributing to this site or involved in its maintenance.

-Please take a look at the {% include navigation/findlink.md name='github_site' tag='repository' %}
+We use GitHub to manage the code for this site.
+Please take a look at the
+{% include navigation/findlink.md name='github_site' tag='GitHub repository' %}
 to get an idea of the general organization of the data, layouts and supporing logic.
 The idea is to shape the code and content in a way that is easy to navigate and modify.
 The following sections explain how this is achieved.